 Under the Plan, members make contributions amounting to 8.3 percent of that part of the members' salary up to the amount of the year's maximum pensionable earnings (YMPE) as defined in the Canada Pension Plan Act and 10.0 percent on the amount that exceeds the YMPE.
 Participating employers match member contributions.
-Herein these are considered the base contributions.
-For 2014 to 2016, contributions will remain fixed unless they are deemed ineligible based on the maximum contributions allowed under the federal Income Tax Act (ITA).
-After 2016, variable contributions have been introduced based on the funded benefits ratio as defined below (note that contribution changes by funded level are total and not cumulative).
+Herein these are considered the Base Contributions.
+Beginning January 1, 2017, variable contributions have been introduced based on the funded benefits ratio as defined below (note that contribution changes by funded level are total and not cumulative).

-Funded Benefits Ratio Employee Contributions 1 Participating Employer Contributions 1 <100% 2 Base Contributions plus 1% Base Contributions plus 4% 100% to 110% 3 Base Contributions plus 1% Base Contributions plus 2% 110% to 135% Base Contributions Base Contributions 135% to 145% 4 Base Contributions less 1% Base Contributions less 2% 145% + 5 Base Contributions less 1% Base Contributions less 4%
+Funded Benefits Ratio Employee Contributions 1 Participating Employer Contributions 1 <100% 2 Base Contributions plus 1% Base Contributions plus 4% 100% to 110% 3 Base Contributions plus 1% Base Contributions plus 2% 110% to 135% Base Contributions Base Contributions 135% to 145% 4 Base Contributions less 1% Base Contributions less 2% 145% + 5 Base Contributions less 1% Base Contributions less 4% c) Retirement Benefits

-^{1.} Subject to the Income Tax Act Rules for maximum contributions.
+Subject to the Income Tax Act Rules for maximum contributions.